-Peyronie’s disease is a condition of the connective tissue of the penis that causes the abnormal growth of plaques, or scar tissue in the tissues that encases the corpora caverosa, the two long cylinders that run the length of the penis.
+Peyronie’s disease is a condition of the connective tissue of the penis that causes the abnormal growth of plaques, or scar tissue, in the tissues encasing the corpora cavernosa, the two long cylinders that run the length of the penis.
 This may cause pain, abnormal curvature, loss of girth and/or shortening of the penis, as well as erectile dysfunction or indentation.

 Plaque on the topside of the shaft, which is most common, causes the penis to bend upward; a plaque on the underside causes it to bend downward.
 In some cases, the plaque develops on both top and bottom, leading to indentation and shortening of the penis.
 In many cases, men with Peyronie’s disease find it difficult or impossible to have sexual intercourse because of pain or due to the curvature of the penis.

 - Abnormal curvature of the penis

 - Loss of girth or shortening of the penis

 - Discomfort for your partner

 Some men who present with the symptoms of Peyronie’s disease experience improvement without treatment, while other men have lived with the condition for months or longer and require more interventional treatment.
 The urologists at First Urology understand this may be an unpleasant or even embarrassing condition to talk about.
 Rest assured, your condition is a medical problem your urologist can help you with.

 If the curvature of the penis does not correct itself over time, it’s important to discuss treatment options with a urologist.
 Surgery is considered the gold-standard therapy, but other treatment options may help, including: